Paul was a student at the University of Wisconsin in the '60s and also served in the Navy during America's involvement in the Vietnam War.

-In high school and college, I had wanted to be a doctor.
+In high school and college, I wanted to be a doctor.
 After graduating from Burlington Union High School, I enrolled at the University of Wisconsin in Madison and took pre-med courses for four years 1962-1966.
 My dream of becoming a doctor was shattered when I wasn't accepted into medical school.
-This article is the story of my journey studying pre-med in the 60s.
+This article is the story of my journey studying pre-med in the 1960s.

 Career Choices as a Boy

 As early as the second grade, I had wanted to be a priest.
 I liked my religion class very much, and I remember having to attend Mass every morning before school started.
 When Sister Colleen asked if I wanted to be a priest, I replied, "Hell, no, I want to be a bishop!"
-Later I became an altar boy and really enjoyed reciting the Latin prayers and assisting the priest during Mass.
+Later I became an altar boy and enjoyed reciting the Latin prayers and assisting the priest during Mass.

 After briefly considering being a lawyer while in the seventh grade, I started to become interested in medicine when I got into high school.
 By the time I was studying biology in my sophomore year (10th grade,) I decided I wanted to be a doctor.
-About this time, I had also visited the Anatomy Department at Marquette University and talked to some medical students who were dissecting cadavers.
+About this time, I also visited the Anatomy Department at Marquette University and talked to some medical students who were dissecting cadavers.

 While in high school, I became interested in all of my science courses, especially biology.
 As a science project during my senior year, I remember pithing a live frog and doing a study about its nervous system.
 By the time I graduated from high school in 1962, I had been accepted into the incoming Freshman class at the University of Wisconsin in Madison.

 My Freshman Year at the University of Wisconsin